 Don’t be surprised if you find an apartment in a single day because you casually mentioned your move to a friend with something available—or a friend-of-a-friend with one. 😉

 ☕️ See the apartment.
 If you’re in town or you can get to town, see the place in person before you sign anything.
-It’s possible to rent from afar without being scammed, but you may arrive to find that magical camera tricks were used to make the rooms like 2-3x bigger or that certain features just aren’t what they seem.
+It’s possible to rent from afar without being scammed, but you may arrive to find that magical camera tricks were used to make the rooms look 2-3x bigger or that certain features just aren’t what they seem.

 You should also walk in with your own two feet (as opposed to being given a video tour on a cellphone) to examine things like fire exits, any alarming aromas, or other quirks.

 As for the possibility of being scammed, it’s pretty easy for someone to post a fake listing with stunning photos, collect your “deposit” online, and then disappear.
 Be vigilant, Google broker names, and look out for potential red flags.

 ☕️ Find out about restrictions.
 Are you interested in painting the walls bright teal or moving in with a doggo?
 If so, you need to clear that sort of thing with management beforehand.
 Pets and wall painting is completely fine in some buildings and absolutely not in others.

 Do your homework on any alterations, sublet agreements, and other potential modifications and conditions.